shiken-yme/spm-pit-randomizer/README.md

 * Muths can spawn directly below the player when entering a room, causing instant unavoidable damage
 * Tattles and catch card descriptions are usually quite inaccurate
 * Many more things that I'm not thinking of

+## Special Thanks
+* SeekyCt, JohnP55, and L5050 for their contributions to spm-headers and spm-decomp, as well as showing me the ropes with SPM modding
+* SeekyCt, JohnP55, L5050, Starry_Arie, roblox8192, and Zephiles for code help
+* Igrmi, JohnP55, follyfoxe, L5050, PistonMiner, and Zephiles for creating crucial tools I relied on *heavily* during the development process
+* JohnP55 for creating/implementing the evtpatch engine
+* Little Crap, FRN6Phantom, KoraFloof, Nevu_z, and SeekyCt for testing the mod in its alpha stage
+* Various members of the SPM Speedrunning community and my friends for encouraging me to continue this project <3

+This is my first ever mod, and I could not have created it or learned nearly as much as I have without all of you.
+Thank you all so much.
+Please enjoy the mod!